Policy and Procedure Development and Implementation

-Procedures are written statements of specific processes necessary to implement policy.
+Procedure: Procedures are written statements of specific processes necessary to implement policy.
+A procedure must be associated with a policy.
+A policy may have multiple procedures if warranted.
 This policy does not refer to department-specific work rules or practices.

-Operating instructions means instructions approved by the President, President’s Council or a designee giving explicit direction, instructions or guidance on internal forms, processes and other administrative or managerial matters, consistent with Minneapolis College policies and procedures.
+Operating Instructions: Operating instructions means instructions approved by the President, President’s Council, or a designee giving explicit direction, instructions, or guidance on internal forms, processes, and other administrative or managerial matters, consistent with Minneapolis College policies and procedures.

-A Policy change means adoption of a new policy or amendment or repeal of an existing policy.
+Policy Change: A Policy change means the amendment or repeal of an existing policy.

-A Procedure change means adoption of a new procedure or amendment or repeal of an existing procedure.
+Procedure Change: A Procedure change means the amendment or repeal of an existing procedure.

-A policy, procedure or operating instructions owner is an Minneapolis College employee, usually a President’s Council member, who has ultimate responsibility for the updating of policies, procedures and operating instructions.
+Owner: A policy, procedure, or operating instructions owner is a Minneapolis College employee, usually a President’s Council member, who has ultimate responsibility for the updating of policies, procedures, and operating instructions.

-A content expert is an Minneapolis College employee, student, Minnesota State System Office staff or others who can advise on policy, procedure or operating instructions content based on knowledge or expertise on a topic.
+Content Expert: A content expert is a Minneapolis College employee, Minnesota State System Office staff, or others who can advise on policy, procedure, or operating instructions content based on knowledge or expertise on a topic.
 The content expert may also be an owner.

-Stakeholders are Minneapolis College employees, students, Minnesota State System Office staff or others who may interact with and have a vested interest in a policy, procedure or operating instructions.
+Stakeholders: Stakeholders are Minneapolis College employees, students, Minnesota State System Office staff, or others who may interact with and have a vested interest in a policy, procedure, or operating instructions.